 The UCP must check the DOCR website at least once every month to determine whether any firm that is applying to you for certification or that you have already certified is on the list.
 For any such firm that is on the list you must promptly request a copy of the listed decision from the UCP that made it.
 As the UCP receiving such a request, you must provide a copy of the decision to the requesting UCP within seven days of receiving the request.
-As the UCP receiving the decision, you must then consider the information in the decision in determining what, if any, action to take with regard to the certified DBE firm or application.
+As the UCP receiving the decision in determining what, if any, action to take with regard to the certified DBE firm or application.